Biodiversity net gain

 As part of our commitment to a greener North Somerset, BNG is at the forefront of our planning system.
 We want habitats across the area to be protected for years to come.

-From 12 February 2024 all planning permission granted in England, with a few exceptions, will need to deliver a minimum of 10% BNG.
+All planning permission granted in England, with a few exceptions, needs to deliver a minimum of 10% BNG.
 This is outlined in the Environment Act 2021

 BNG uses a metric created by the Department for Environment, Food and Rural Affairs (Defra).
 It measures biodiversity in units.
 This allows planners and developers to speak the same language and to create a mutual understanding in how development impacts the natural world.